lafvintech/LAFVIN_Quadruped-Spider-Robot/docs/source/Programmingprogram.rst

 B. Select the corresponding program for burning according to the image below.

-C. Click **CONNCE**, and in the pop-up window, select the corresponding port to connect.
+C. Click **Connect**, and in the pop-up window, select the corresponding port to connect.

 .. image:: _static/program/4.lafvin.png
    :width: 800